Bone growth factor

 A bone growth factor is a growth factor that stimulates the growth of bone tissue.

 Known bone growth factors include insulin-like growth factor-1 (IGF-1), insulin-like growth factor-2 (IGF-2), transforming growth factor beta (TGF-β), fibroblast growth factors (FGFs), platelet-derived growth factor (PDGF), parathyroid hormone-related peptide (PTHrP), bone morphogenetic proteins (BMPs), and certain members of the growth differentiation factor (GDF) group of proteins.

-The ultimate target of Bone Growth Factors are osteoblasts, osteoclasts and fibroblasts.
+The ultimate target of bone growth factors are osteoblasts, osteoclasts and fibroblasts.
 Human fibroblasts and osteoblasts were shown to be capable of producing bone growth factors after stimulation.

 Major hormones influencing bone growth and morphology include growth hormone (GH), androgens such as testosterone and dihydrotestosterone, and estrogens such as estradiol.

 Types

-Transforming growth factor beta (TGF-β)
+Transforming growth factor beta

 Transforming growth factor beta (TGF-β) is a physiological regulator of osteoblast differentiation, and acts as a central component in the coupling of bone formation and its resorption during bone remodeling.

-Bone morphogenetic proteins (BMP)
+Bone morphogenetic proteins

-Bone Morphogenic Proteins (BMPs) are proteins that are made of acidic polypeptides and belongs to the TGF-B family.
-BMPs promotes the regeneration of bone tissue and cartilage.
+Bone morphogenetic proteins (BMPs) are proteins that are made of acidic polypeptides and belongs to the TGF-B family.
+BMPs promote the regeneration of bone tissue and cartilage.
 BMP exhibits osteoinductive activity.
 Osteoinductive activity leads to bone formation, activates mesenchymal cells to transform into osteoblasts which ultimately yield bone formation.
 BMP targets and binds to mesenchymal cells and activates a transmembrane serine/threonine kinase receptor which will lead to the phosphorylation of molecules called SMADS.
 SMADS are transcription factors that will induce osteoblast growth.

-Platelet derived growth factor (PDGF)
+Platelet derived growth factor

 The majority of the substrates of platelet-derived growth factor (PDGF) exhibit similar structures to Src Homology 2 domain.
 These substrates will bind to the PDGFR receptors which will dimerize and autophosphorylate.
 This phosphorylation attracted PLC-gamma (induces cell proliferation), Ras (which goes through signaling cascade and acts as a transcription factor), phosphatidylinositol 3-kinase (PI3K) which also promotes a signaling cascade inducing transcription factors, and stress fiber formation, and induces the STAT pathway which activates transcription factors.